-1Bond et al [8] analyze a Heckscher-Ohlin model in which there is accumulation of both capital and labor (through accumulation of human capital).
+4Bond et al. [5] analyze a Heckscher-Ohlin model in which there is accumulation of both capital and labor (through accumulation of human capital).
 They establish existence of a balanced growth path for the world economy, but show that the accumulation paths of individual countries are indeterminate because households are indifferent between physical and human capital accumulation at the margin.
+Doi et al. [10] extends their model by introducing adjustment costs in human capital accumulation (see also Hu et al. [13]).